lswatts42/carnd_project3_TrafficSignClassification/writeup_project3.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-Each of the decisions that the model made on the new signs was made with very high certainty, at least 95%.
+Many of the decisions that the model made on the new signs were made with very high certainty, Even up to 99%.
 Below are the bar graphs for each of the signs, with the top 5 softmax probabilities and their corresponding signs.

 ##### Stop Sign:
 ![stop softmax][softmax_stop]